 Skip to main content

-Over the last year, Programme Producer Robyn Haddon has been exploring the materials held in Site Gallery’s exhibition archives.
+Over the year before the exhibition, Programme Producer Robyn Haddon had been exploring the materials held in Site Gallery’s exhibition archives.

 Site Gallery traces its history back to 1978, where a group of photographers got together to form the South Yorkshire Photography Projects (SYPP).
 In 1979, they conceived Untitled Gallery, taking over a shop front on South Road in Walkley and installing a gallery space, workshops and darkrooms.